everscale-org/docs/src/arch/remp.md

 ### Send REMP message

-REMP external messages have absolutely the same structure as regular external messages.
-They send requests using existing kafka topics (”requests”).
+External messages are sent the same way, as before.
+Use GraphQL API's postRequests mutation for it.
+See [this guide](https://docs.evercloud.dev/samples/graphql-samples/send-message) for more info

 ### Receive message status